-All dwellings shall comply with the following
+All dwellings shall comply with regulatory requirements as follows:

-- A. The sewage disposal system shall comply with Title 5 of the State Environmental Code, 310 Code of Massachusetts Regulations (CMR) 15.00, as the same may be hereafter amended or replaced; and - B. The sewage disposal system and well shall comply with all local regulations of the Shutesbury Board of Health (including but not limited to inspection prior to conversion, pursuant to Section III of said Board of Health regulations), as the same may be hereafter amended or replaced; and - C. Except as provided in section 4.4-2, the lot on which the building or structure stands shall include a minimum of two (2) off-street parking spaces for each dwelling unit; and - D. The dwelling shall meet the minimum standards of fitness for human habitation, as provided by the state "Minimum Standards of Fitness for Human Habitation" (State Environmental Code, Chapter II), 105 CMR 410 (adopted under authority of Massachusetts General Laws, Chapter 111, Sections 3 and 127A), as the same may be hereafter amended or replaced.
+- A. The sewage disposal system shall comply with Title 5 of the State Environmental Code, 310 Code of Massachusetts Regulations (CMR) 15.00, as the same may be hereafter amended or replaced; and - B. The sewage disposal system and well shall comply with all local regulations of the Shutesbury Board of Health (including but not limited to inspection prior to conversion, pursuant to Section III of said Board of Health regulations), as the same may be hereafter amended or replaced; and - C. Except as provided in Subsection 4.4-2, the lot on which the building or structure stands shall include a minimum of two (2) off-street parking spaces for each dwelling unit; and - D. The dwelling shall meet the minimum standards of fitness for human habitation, as provided by the state "Minimum Standards of Fitness for Human Habitation" (State Environmental Code, Chapter II), 105 CMR 410 (adopted under authority of MGL.
+Ch.
+111, §s 3 and 127A), as the same may be hereafter amended or replaced.